GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

 By default, the API is not active, so the first step is just to enable it:

-- Log into the oxTrust GUI
+- Log in to the oxTrust GUI

 - Go to `Configuration` > `Organization Configuration` and choose "enabled" for the SCIM support property